virtual-cast/Zenject/README.md

 ## <a id="further-help"></a>Further Help

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/svermeulen/Extenject), or a pull request if you have a fix / extension.
-You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
-Finally, you can also email me directly at sfvermeulen@gmail.com
+Finally, you can also email me directly at sfvermeulen@gmail.com or follow me on twitter at [@steve_verm](https://twitter.com/steve_verm)

 ## <a id="release-notes"></a>Release Notes